KonstantinosBamp/bellman-ford-arbitrage/README.md

 # bellman-ford-arbitrage
-Bellman-Ford Algorithm Implementation in Python
+Implementation of the Bellman-Ford shortest path Algorithm to detect arbitrage opportunities on the FOREX market